TN 60 (12-24)

 1. Payment is $1 prior to FBR increase

-Carol is a 9-year old child who is living with her parents and receiving $1 in SSI benefits based on Board approval of her State Medicaid agency's application for waiver of the usual deeming rules.
-Her payments are as follows:
+Carol is a 9-year old child who is living with their parents and receiving $1 in SSI benefits based on Board approval of the State Medicaid agency's application for waiver of the usual deeming rules.
+Carol's payments are as follows:

 November 1988 - $1.00